OpenCyphal/libcanard/CONTRIBUTING.md

 We would welcome contributions implementing CI/CD testing against popular embedded architectures, particularly the ARM Cortex M series and AVR in an emulator.
 As a high-integrity library, the Libcanard test suite should provide full test coverage for all commonly used platforms.

+## Releasing

+Simply create a new release on GitHub: <https://github.com/UAVCAN/libcanard/releases/new>